Get Rid of Glis Glis

 To get rid of glis glis from your home or business premises call 0800 026 0308

-More than 100,000 glis glis are now running wild in Buckinghamshire, Hertfordshire, Bedfordshire, Berkshire, Essex, Oxford and London.
-Their numbers have doubled in just 10-years which means they are invading more properties.
+It’s estimated that there are more than 100,000 glis glis in Buckinghamshire, Hertfordshire, Bedfordshire, Berkshire, Essex, Oxford and London.

-Glis glis have become a real problem in the countryside, destroying crops and trees.
-In urban areas they find their way into buildings for warmth and shelter.
-Apart from the obvious hygiene issues, they cause significant damage by gnawing cables and wires which can be a fire hazard.
-They are noisy, running around in lofts and wall cavities and getting into airing cupboards, store rooms and kitchens in their quest for food.
+Glis glis access properties for warmth and shelter.
+They cause significant damage by gnawing cables and wires which can be a fire hazard.
+They are nocturnal so make a lot of noise at night by running around in lofts and wall cavities, getting into airing cupboards and kitchens.
+They are territorial and infest the same property year after year.
 An infestation can comprise large numbers; a record 145 glis glis were removed from a house in London.

-Why use a professional company to remove glis glis?
+Why is it necessary to use a professional company to remove glis glis?

-Glis glis are protected under the Wildlife & Countryside Act 1981 so if you have an infestation you will need to contact a pest control company which is authorised under licence to trap and remove them.
-We have a licence and have over 35-years’ experience dealing with them.
+Glis glis are protected under the Wildlife & Countryside Act 1981 so they can only be removed by a pest control company which is authorised under licence to trap and remove them.
+Pest UK have a licence and over 35-years’ experience.

 - Leave any droppings or damage for the technician to look at.

 - Don’t attempt to block any entry holes.